vmware/splinterdb/docs/limitations.md

 * SplinterDB on-disk format is not versioned (Data may not survive software upgrades.)
 * Single 4KiB page size, with fixed extent size of 32 pages/extent.
 * Key and value size need to be less than the page size.
-* SplinterDB does not expose an API to force the latest write to be durable (e.g., fsync/commit.)
 * SplinterDB disk size cannot be changed once configured.
 * SplinterDB does not have a public API for the experimental async features.
 * SplinterDB does not retain configuration parameters and metadata.
 (These cannot